Jamil/sabre_dev_studio/README.md

 }
 ```

 Don't worry, the test suite won't make too many requests, and won't have a huge impact on your request limit. `base_test` makes three requests (excluding authentication), and each tester for the unit should only make at most two requests to the endpoint its testing (e.g. `instaflights_test.py` will only make one request).
+Simply run `./tester` in the `tests/` directory to run all tests.

 ## Examples